ottoalves22/RetentionPlans/README.md

            We will retain the last snapshot of the year for 7 years

 You need to test your code as a requirement and you can use any library you prefer.

+## Author's notes
+Note that for the calculations using months and therefore using years too, i've chosen to simplify the problem ignoring leap years and considering that every month has 31 days, which may cause a small deviance in the results.